 CoxHealth, Mercy, Ozarks Community Hospital, and Jordan Valley Community Health Center are Springfield’s major health providers.

-CoxHealth is one of our two, top 100 health care systems.
+CoxHealth is one of our two, top 100 healthcare systems.
 It includes five hospitals and a network of specialty and urgent care facilities and clinics serving 25 counties in southwest Missouri and northwest Arkansas.
 The health system continues to expand its capacity through a number of projects, including a significant patient tower expansion under way at the main Cox South campus and the completion of The Meyer Orthopedic Hospital, the area’s first dedicated orthopedic hospital.
 It also built a Children’s Miracle Network hospital for highly specialized pediatric care.

 Mercy Hospital Springfield

-Mercy is our second top 100 health system.
+Mercy is our second top 100 healthcare system.
 This not-for-profit hospital ranks in America’s top 10 for patient safety.
 It is a Level I Emergency Trauma Center and burn unit.
 Recently, Mercy opened its own orthopedic hospital, and it runs a dedicated pediatric cancer center.
 The center is one of six St. Jude Children’s Hospital affiliates in the nation and includes a 10-bedroom Ronald McDonald House allowing patients’ families to stay nearby.
 In addition, Mercy has more than 50 pediatric specialists from oncologists and ophthalmologists to surgeons and neurosurgeons.

 With four clinics in Springfield, five satellite clinics, and five mobile unites, Jordan Valley Community Health Center (JVCHC) serves southwest Missouri communities by connecting with schools and organizations in the region to improve the health of citizens through access and relationships.
 Services include quality medical, dental, vision and behavioral health services, including adult primary care services, women’s health, pediatric care, and pain management.
 The primary JVCHC clinic includes a WIC office and a Walgreens Pharmacy.
 JVCHC is the largest FQHC in the state, accepting Medicaid, private insurance, self-pay, offering a sliding scale fee option.